juliansgottfried/Dengue/README.md

 Re-set directory:

 Run "bash clean.sh" and press ENTER to confirm.
+This removes all input and output files.